Angelo Tasca

-Angelo Tasca (Moretta, 19 November 1892 – Paris, 3 March 1960) was an Italian politician, writer and historian.

-He was a founding member of the Communist Party of Italy but was expelled in 1929 for his opposition to Stalinism.
-Having experienced persecution by the fascist regime in Italy, he took refuge in France in 1926 and gained citizenship in 1936.
+Angelo Tasca (19 November 1892 – 3 March 1960) was an Italian politician, writer and historian.
+Born in Moretta, in the Piedmont region of Italy, he was a founding member of the Communist Party of Italy but was expelled in 1929 for his opposition to Stalinism and supporting the Right Opposition of Nikolai Bukharin.
+Having experienced persecution by the Fascist regime in Italy, he took refuge in France in 1926 and gained citizenship in 1936.
 After joining the French Section of the Workers' International in 1934, he worked as a writer for the newspaper Le Populaire.

-He joined the exiled Italian Socialist Party and supported the POUM during the Spanish Civil War.
-After the signing of the Molotov-Ribbentrop Pact in August 1939 and the consequent resignation of Pietro Nenni, he became one of three joint leaders of the Italian Socialist Party.
+Tasca joined the exiled Italian Socialist Party (PSI) and supported the POUM during the Spanish Civil War.
+After the signing of the Molotov–Ribbentrop Pact in August 1939 and the consequent resignation of Pietro Nenni, he became one of three joint leaders of the PSI.
 After the Fall of France, he aligned himself with the pro-German Vichy Government.
 He held an official position under Paul Marion in the Ministry of Information.
 He was arrested in September 1944 after the Liberation of France and was charged with collaborationism but was released only a month later after it emerged that he had secretly worked with a Belgian anti-fascist network since 1941.

-After the war, he worked for various newspapers, was a consultant for NATO and maintained an anticommunist position during the Cold War.

-His daughter, Catherine Tasca, was the French Minister of Culture from 2000 to 2002 and a senator from 2004 to 2017 for the French Socialist Party.
+After the war, Tasca worked for various newspapers, was a consultant for NATO, and maintained an anti-communist/anti-Stalinist position during the Cold War.
+In 1960, Tasca died in Paris.
+His daughter, Catherine Tasca, was France's Minister of Culture from 2000 to 2002 and a senator from 2004 to 2017 for the French Socialist Party.